m-peckus/game_project/README.md

 -  main.py: Game loop and core mechanics.

+-  circleshape.py: CircleShape class serves as the base class for various game objects in this project, such as the Player, Asteroid, and Shot

 -  player.py: Spaceship class with movement, shooting, and screen wrapping logic.

 -  asteroid.py: Asteroid class with splitting and movement mechanics.